 Here are the top three most overlooked home appliance dangers and tips on how families can protect themselves:

 Every year, dryers cause thousands of major house fires in the US.
 People are often surprised to learn of the primary culprit: Lint.
 Dryer venting can become clogged with lint, causing a dangerous buildup of heat and an instant fire that spreads fast.

 “If you notice that it’s taking longer for your clothes to dry, it’s likely that lint is clogging the venting system,” explained Chris Hall.
 “You should clean it out as soon as possible.”

 How to prevent a fire:

 A venting system should be cleaned out from inside of the dryer to the outside vent cap at least once per year.
-Professionals can be hired for this or homeowners can purchase a long brush like this and do it on their own.
+Professionals can be hired for this or homeowners can purchase a long brush and do it on their own.
 Also, vinyl venting should be replaced immediately with an aluminum equivalent.
 White vinyl no longer meets national fire code standards in the US.
 Dryer lint traps should be cleaned out after every load.
 For extra precaution, homeowners can use a bristled long brush to remove pieces of lint that collect there.

 The lawn mower: Injury machine.

 New stories about tragic accidents this time of the year are helping to raise awareness but the true dangers associated with lawn mowers are still not widely recognized.
 Push, self-propelled and riding lawn mowers all bear great risks so proper care and precautions are critical to family safety.

 “Debris – pet and children’s toys, stones, plastic edging, wood chips, pieces of aged blades, etc… – can be catapulted at speeds of up to 100 miles per hour,” said Jeff Linderman, RepairClinic.com’s on-staff landscaping expert.
 “Being hit with these objects at such a speed can be a fatal injury.”